KennaSecurity/Kenna-Actions/README.md

 ## Todo

-Build Actions For:
+- Build Actions For:
   - Expanse
-- MS Defender ATP
+- Better Documention

 ## More Information